axel-springer-kugawana/iwb_serenity/docs/css/layout/grid.md

 ## Columns

-To position grid items next to each other, you have to specify modifiers by telling the relative width of the desired columns, wich is a number between 1 (minimum) and 12 (maximum).
+To position grid items next to each other, you have to specify modifiers by specifying the relative width of the desired columns.
+Use a number between 1 (minimum) and 12 (maximum).

-In that system, a column of a 50% width would have a modifier of 6.
+In that system, a 50% width column would have a modifier of 6.

-The modifier is prefixed by the breakpoint from wich it is active.
+The modifier is prefixed by the breakpoint for which it is active.
 Possible breakpoints are: *x-small*, *small*, *medium*, *desktop*, *widescreen*.

-The following exemple would show 2 lines on mobile, but two columns on desktop and larger:
+The following example would show 2 lines on mobile, but two columns on desktop and larger:

 <div class="sd-example">
     <div class="grid">